 Game Ready™ is a medical device that has been described as “the number one recovery tool used by thousands of professionals, athletes, trainers, surgeons, professional teams, and sports medicine professionals around the world.”

-It’s not only Marc’s attention to detail that impresses his co-workers.
+It’s not just Marc’s attention to detail that impresses his co-workers.
 His soft skills are also on point.

 Advocating for Jobs for People with Autism

-When we asked Marc what he wants potential employers to know about hiring people with autism, he emphasized awareness.
+When asked what he wants potential employers to know about hiring people with autism, Marc emphasized awareness.

 “As much as possible, employers should be aware of what autism is, so that they can put good policies in place for people with autism who are looking for employment,” said Marc.
 “A big part of that will be accommodations.”